 Black cumin seed oil contains different fatty acids, nutrients and active compounds that work together to benefit your health.
 Several studies have looked into how black cumin seeds oil work and discovered that TQ plays a crucial role in its health benefits.

 In one example published in BMC Complementary and Alternative Medicine, TQ was tested against 11 human pathogenic bacteria strains.
-Researchers were able to observe that TQ exhibited significant antibacterial activity, especially against Staphylococcus aureus ATCC 25923.19 In another study, TQ has been found to be effective in fighting against fungi as well, most notably Candida albicans strain.20
+Researchers were able to observe that TQ exhibited significant antibacterial activity, especially against Staphylococcus aureus ATCC 25923.19 In another study, TQ has been found to be effective in fighting against fungi, most notably Candida albicans strain.20

 Other studies have examined the cancer-fighting abilities of TQ.
 Researchers found that it induced a growth inhibition and apoptosis in human osteosarcoma cells,21 as well as cytotoxicity in human cervical squamous carcinoma cells.22